GreenGiraffe1/Multi-User-Blog/README.md

 The first time you run this command it may take up to 15 minutes.
 Eventually you'll be asked to whether you'd like to deploy you app, enter "y" for yes.
 After a few more minutes of waiting you should see a success message, and the URL to the blogging platform will be displayed.

 Admin functions can be accessed from the [Google Cloud Platform Dashboard](https://console.cloud.google.com/home/dashboard).
+(You'll need to be logged in to you Google account.)

 ### Attribution